ckmahoney/raudio/README.md

 cargo test demo
 ```

 You will then have files output to directory `audio/demo`!
-Play the files with your favorite audio player, such as
+Play the files with your favorite audio player, such as with `sox`:

 ```
 play audio/demo/beat.wav